cassandrale179/uicollectionview-basics/README.md

 ## Steps By Steps Instruction
 ### 1. Create an EPG object
+ ##### A. Structure of an EPG object:
- A. An EPG is a menu is displayed that lists current and upcoming television programs on all available channels.  <br>
+ An EPG is a menu is displayed that lists current and upcoming television programs on all available channels.  <br>
  The structure of an EPG will look like follow:

     epg/